byang2345/ANN-enhanced-Bayesian-PET-image-reconstruction/README.md

 * Testing images, which are 3 MAP reconstructions of another subject.
 * Image size: 256 x 256 x207

-2. Training
+2. Training and validating

-* Generating training data consisting of 3D image patches extracted from training images, and the corresponding label using “create_train_data_and_label.m”;
+* Generating training and validating data consisting of 3D image patches extracted from training images, and the corresponding label using “create_train_val_data_and_label.m”;
-* Writing data to HDF5 using “create_train_hdf5.m”;
+* Writing data to HDF5 using “create_train_hdf5.m” and "create_val_hdf5.m";
-* ANN model: “nonlinear_train.prototxt”;
+* ANN model: “nonlinear_train_val.prototxt”;
 * Training parameters: “solver.prototxt”.

 3. Testing